mariusndini/realtimetrades/README.md

 This demo consists of the following pieces

-<b>API Data Collector</b> node-js on a VM to connect and collect data from Bitcoin streaming API.
+<b>API Stream Collector</b> node-js on a VM to connect and collect data from Bitcoin streaming API.
 Once messages come through the websocket they are routed to AWS Kinesis.
 Essentially the stream flows from the source to an S3 bucket for <i>Snowpipe</i> to ingest.

 <b>AWS Kinesis</b> Data from node-js to AWS Kinesis one message at a time.
 Every 5mbs or 300 seconds, which ever comes first, then data is saved to S3.